Zimbabwe – Family-Friendly African Wildlife Orphanage

 • spending quality “Animal Time” getting to know the birds and animals before lunch, and resuming daily duties in the afternoon.

-Please note that you will always be on call during fire season and when babies are on-site.
+Please note that you will always be on call when babies are on-site.
 Baby shifts will be shared among volunteers (you will not be expected to stay up all night with the babies).

 Remaining Weeks: The remaining weeks will follow the schedule of volunteering Tuesday-Sunday morning and having Sunday afternoons and Mondays free.
 Departures are on a Sunday.